 Selecting the right framework and creating tests that fully cover your app, game or mobile web testing needs are essential to get things moving forward.
 It’s a well-known fact that automated testing methods can be used for both validating requirements and reducing the costs of testing through automated test case generation – when done right and preferably in the earliest phase of the development.

-Let’s move to concrete tip how to gain an understanding of failures – and recording those to visuals…
+Let’s move to concrete tip on how to gain an understanding of failures – and recording those to visuals…

 Testing Try-Catch Statement